China's waste import ban: Chinese plastic history

 In the 1990s, economic development and the rise in living standards increased China's demand for plastic products by 21% annually.
-However, in that year, China lacked raw materials, and the production quality was incapable of meeting to the growing needs.
+However, in that year, China lacked raw materials, and production levels were incapable of meeting its growing needs.
 Moreover, they did not have an efficient recycling system, and waste was collected through an informal recycling network.

-From 1980 to 1994, the recycling rate of waste products in China fell by 11%, which brought about pressure on the municipality.
-In some big cities, a large number of waste plastics were not being recycled and led to a strain on the urban drainage system blockage.
-According to statistics, about 60% of plastic waste in China was discarded or not recycled at that time.
+From 1980 to 1994, the recycling rate of waste products in China fell by 11%, which brought about pressure on the state.
+In some big cities, a large number of waste plastics were not being recycled and led to blockages in the urban drainage system.
+About 60% of plastic waste in China was discarded or not recycled at that time.
 In 1994, China's agricultural film consumption was 1.9 million tons, but 300,000 tons of agricultural film remained in farmland every year, affecting the soil and causing animal diseases.

 In the early 21st century, China had become the second largest plastic producer in the world, second to the US.
 However, China's domestic productivity still could not meet their demand for plastics.
 Furthermore, the rising crude oil prices at the time also led to the inflation of the price of pure plastics.
 At the same time, although the price of waste plastics had also increased, waste plastics were still relatively cheap when compared to virgin plastics.
 Thus, in order to cope with demand and lower costs, the import of waste was increased again.
 This led China to rely heavily on the import of waste.
 Furthermore, this made other countries in the world dependent on China's imports of waste plastics.